PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   except ModuleNotFoundError as exc:  # coverage: ignore
       raise RuntimeError from exc

-The ``.coveragerc`` file is used to specify lines of code and files that should always be ignored in coverage tests.
+The :file:`.coveragerc` file is used to specify lines of code and files that should always be ignored in coverage tests.

 .. note::